 Ecosystem services provided by urban biodiversity extend to stormwater management as well.
 Vegetation and permeable surfaces allow rainwater to infiltrate the ground, reducing the risk of flooding and decreasing the burden on city drainage systems.
 Biodiversity can contribute to mental health and well-being.
 Studies have shown that access to natural spaces in urban areas can lower stress levels, improve mood, and enhance cognitive function.
 This is particularly important in the fast-paced, often stressful environment of cities.

 Biodiversity also supports urban agriculture and pollination.
 Bees, butterflies, and other pollinators are crucial for the growth of many plants, including those that produce fruits and vegetables.
-By fostering these species in urban areas, cities can increase local production and promote food security.
+By fostering these species in urban areas, cities can increase local food production and promote food security.
 Additionally, urban wildlife can play a role in pest control, as many species feed on common urban pests, reducing the need for chemical pesticides.

 The economic benefits of urban biodiversity should not be overlooked.
 Green spaces can increase property values and attract tourism.
 Cities that are known for their natural beauty and biodiversity can become destinations for ecotourism, providing a boost to the local economy.
 Furthermore, investing in biodiversity can create job opportunities in sectors such as landscaping, environmental management, and education.